Michieljoris/aum-starter-app/readme.md

 - Based on [aum-start-app](https://github.com/Michieljoris/aum-starter-app)
 - Cells non gui part is copied from https://github.com/eugenkiss/7guis-Clojure-Seesaw

+## Run

+Run a http-server in the frontend-build directory, where there is a app.html and the css and js file in the app dir.

+## Build

+Java and clojure need to be installed, see https://clojure.org/guides/getting_started

-Install node version manager first, then in the repo:
+Install node v14.4.0,  or alternatively node version manager and then in the repo:

     nvm install
     nvm use

- Run production version:
+Build production version:

       bin/prod-install-js
+      bin/prod-build

+This outputs app.jar into dist directory, and html/js/css files in the frontend-build directory.

+Run full server:

     SERVER_PORT=8090 java -jar dist/app.jar

 App is at [localhost:8090/app]()

  Run in dev mode